hyperknf/BF-Node/README.md

-# Nodefuck
+# node-bf

-Nodefuck is an lightweight interpreter of the Brainfuck programming language, written in JavaScript
+Node-BF is an lightweight interpreter of the Brainfuck programming language, written in JavaScript

 The plain version of Brainfuck in the library weighs only 246 bytes